 Viral hepatitis is a major contributor to global disease burden, with hepatitis B and hepatitis C accounting for most of the morbidity and mortality.
-Chronic infection with the hepatitis B virus was established as a risk factor for cirrhosis, liver cancer and liver failure.
-In 2019, 1.5 million [1.1-2.6] new cases of chronic hepatitis B infection were estimated globally, of which 990,000

-[660,000-1.6 million] occurred in the African region.
-Vaccination remains one of the most effective methods to prevent and control the spread of hepatitis B.
+Chronic infection with the hepatitis B virus is established as a risk factor for cirrhosis, liver cancer and liver failure94.
+In 2019, 1.5 million [1.1-2.6] new cases of chronic hepatitis B infection were estimated globally, of which 990 000 [660 000- 1.6 million] occurred in the African region9.
+Vaccination remains one of the most effective methods to prevent and control the spread of hepatitis B95.

-The WHO recommends Hepatitis B Birth Dose (HepB-BD) be given within 24 hours of birth, followed by at least two subsequent doses%.
+The WHO recommends Hepatitis B Birth Dose (HepB-BD) be given within 24 hours of birth, followed by at least two subsequent doses96.
 All countries in the WHO African region have introduced hepatitis B vaccine into the routine immunisation schedule.
-However, only nine countries (Algeria, Benin, Cabo Verde, Côte d'Ivoire, Gambia, Namibia, Nigeria, Sao Tome and Principe, Senegal) have introduced the Hepatitis B Birth Dose vaccine.
+However, only nine countries (Algeria, Benin, Cabo Verde, Côte d'Ivoire, Gambia, Namibia, Nigeria, Sao Tome and Principe, Senegal) have introduced the hepatitis B birth dose vaccine.
 In 2021, regional coverage of the third dose of the hepatitis B vaccine (HEPB3) was 71%, lower than the 80% global coverage.
 16 countries in the WHO African region had HEPB3 coverage above 90% (Algeria, Burkina Faso, Botswana, Burundi, Cabo Verde, Eritrea, Ghana, Kenya, Malawi, Mauritius, Namibia, Sao Tome and Principe, Seychelles, Sierra Leone, Uganda, Zambia).
-Table 2.0 in the annex shows hepatitis B third dose and birth dose coverage across the WHO African region.
+Table 2.0 in the annex shows hepatitis B third dose and birth dose coverage across the WHO African Region.